-The Career Development & Counseling Center is committed to helping you make a smooth transition to your next institution.
+We're committed to helping you make a smooth transition to your next institution.
 Whether you are transferring to a four-year college or university, or to another two-year institution, we can help make your transfer process a success.
 We also understand that selecting your transfer college and major can be confusing.
-We encourage you to make an appointment with a counselor in the Career Development & Counseling Center or with your academic advisor for assistance with transfer planning.
+We encourage you to make an appointment with your academic advisor for assistance with transfer planning.

 Transfer Planning 101